Skip to main content

 • “The story is definitely amazing with many points that make you think and many twists (and challenges), and if taken from the beginning to the end it deserves all its hours; paired with great artwork and music, this makes these four entries with this one completely included one of the best visual novels here on Steam.”

-• “The cheesy superficial way in which the progression of the plot happens really does hold the title back.”
+• “Otherwise the four entries listed as separate games do clutter the library; the cheesy superficial way in which progression of the plot happens really holds the title back.”

-• “The story is set up in such a way that it could lend itself to an interesting discussion of gender identity and digital sexuality, but it instead chooses to do cliché 'oops, I tripped and grabbed your boob' moments.”
+• “The story is set up in such a way that it could lend itself to an interesting discussion of gender identity and digital sexuality but instead chooses cliché 'oops, I tripped and grabbed your boob' moments.”

 • “While the opening seemed promising, it rapidly went downhill, turning what could have been interesting conflict and examination of gender fluidity and self-identification into yet another 'tomboy until she gets the boy' type of story.”